Options Trading for Beginners: A Complete Guide

 Call Options: Betting on a Rise

-When you buy a call option, you're basically securing the right to buy stock at your chosen price, regardless of how high it might go.
+When you buy a call option, you're securing the right to buy stock at your chosen price, regardless of how high it might go.

-Let's say a company's trading at $50 today.
+Let's say a company is trading at $50 today.
 You buy a call with a $55 strike that expires next month.
 If the stock jumps to $60, you can still buy it at $55 because of your option, instantly pocketing $5 per share.
 If the stock stays below $55, your option becomes worthless at expiration, and you lose whatever you paid for it.

 Put Options: Profiting From a Drop